 Why use this?

-If you’re working with a larger network of products or brands then it can only help to link them all together.
+If you’re working with a larger network of products or brands then it can be helpful to link them all together in order to create a coherent brand identity.
 A universal navigation can drive visitors across the whole network to help cross-pollinate different audiences.

 04. Vertical sliding navigation

-Very few websites follow the vertical navigation trend.
-But when it works it really works well.
-Usually you’ll spot this on portfolios or creative agencies that push the boundaries of traditional web design.
+Increasing numbers of websites are adopting the vertical navigation trend, and when it works it really works well.
+It's particularly popular on portfolios or creative agencies that push the boundaries of traditional web design.

 Why use this?